cboard-org/cboard-io/_18n/en/help/help.md.md

 Figure 4

 ### Cboard supported languages

 Cboard comes with support for 33 languages.

 ### Speech capabilities

+In order to adjust speech capabilities, go into settings, and under the 'language' category
 ### Export and import

 ### Display capabilities